ramblingsofadev/docs/framework-comparisons.md

 <h4 id="aphiria-routing-pros">Pros</h4>

 * Fluent syntax makes defining routes very simple
-* Supports defining routes via annotations
+* Supports defining routes via attributes
 * Supports custom constraints, which make it possible to do things like versioned endpoints
 * Trie-based solution makes it one of the fastest routing libraries out there
 * Not tied to any HTTP or middleware library